Ampersand-ASL/amp-hub/docs/user.md

 Network setup:
 * Create a Security Groups that allows IAX/SSH inbound.
+* If desired, create an Elastic IP so that the public IPv4 address stays fixed.

 IAM Setup:
 * Create an IAM role for EC2 that grants `AdministratorAccess`.
 This may be useful